UN box test2025-02-11T14:15:06+00:00

 What we need

 A standard UN box test can be carried out on 9 different boxes.
-These boxes must come from the same batch and be identical in design and material to that of intended manufacture.
+These boxes must come from the same batch and be identical in design and material to that of the intended manufacture.
 You also need to provide the closure method and material (for example – the tape which you supply with the boxes)

-UN box 2 - Cardboard boxes stack
+UN box test - Cardboard boxes stack

 How it works